okotocat/ZodMenu/README.md

 - Use **END followed by Left Click** to fully restore controls if the menu closes itself after spawning an item or if closed via the button on the menu UI.
 - Some items may be **missing** from the Spawner as it uses the **game's built-in debug list**.
 This is determined by the DBH devs.
 Missing assets can be spawned manually but the spawner does not include functional additions of missing items.
 - **TheFlash** applies a single forward velocity boost on key press, not continuous speed.

+## Change-Log:
+v.1.0.1 - Added PaintCan (PaintBomb_C) quantity override support to InfiBrush function.
+PaintCan's currently active in the world will now also reflect a pseudo-infinite value on F8 key press.

+v1.1 - Added "CarSpawner" - Use Numpad Subtract (-) to cycle available cars.
+Use Numpad Add (+) to spawn the currently selected car.
+- Hidden "Kart" vehicle included.
+- Vehicle will spawn directly to the right of you.
+- Currently selected car will be displayed in the console log.
+- Console log will display spawned car.
+- All spawned cars will be part complete and all original parts.

 ## Known Issues